-Hello, I am Debbie.
-I am an integrative counsellor.
-Generally person centred, but I hold an additional Diploma in CBT which means I have the option to be able to utilise and integrate both methodologies into my practice to best support you.
+Hi, I'm Deb.
+I am a Counselling Psychotherapist, I also hold an additional Level 5 qualification in CBT which means I have the option to be able to utilise and integrate both methodologies into my practice to best support you.
+I am also an EMDR (Eye Movement Desensitisation Reprocessing) practitioner.
+This type of therapy is recommended for helping individuals process trauma(s).
+It involves Bi-lateral stimulation whilst looking at a light bar and has a high level of success.

-I am committed to working within an ethical framework and as such follow the guidelines of the professional organisations to which I belong; BACP, BABCP.
+I am committed to working within an ethical framework and as such follow the guidelines of the professional organisations to which I belong; BACP, BABCP and National Counsel of Psychotherapists.

 What Happens In The First Session?